ctaphal/scentQuest/README.md

 # ScentQUEST
-Site to explore the molecules in the Principal Odor Map and Structure Map in an interactive, visual way!
+Site to explore the molecules in the Principal Odor Map (POM) and Structure Map in an interactive, visual way!

 **Explore at this link: https://ctaphal.github.io/scentQuest/**